Cvikli/DiffLib.jl/README.md

 Also CHARACTER and LINE based diff based on the modification amount and percentage.

+NOTE: the package was just created by the LLMs fairly recently.

 ## Features
 - LLM output parsing
 - Word-based and character-based diff